nate-d-olson/engineering-bio-lacI-landscape/README.md

 - Run pipeline using `snakemake -j [#]`.
 The `-j` parameter takes the number of threads or parallel jobs snakemake executes simultaneously.
 (I like to also include `-p`, which prints the command snakemake executes at each step.)
 The dry run snakemake argument, `-n`, can be used to see which pipeline steps will be run.

 ## Modifying pipeline
-- Pipeline input files are defined in the `Snakefile`, this is not best practice but the pipeline was developed without intending to process multiple datasets.
-The pipeline can be easily modified to take a config file as input so that dataset specific parameters can be updated without modifying the pipeline code, i.e. `Snakefile`.
+- Pipeline input files and output directory are defined in the config file, 'config.yaml'.
 - The adapter sequences are defined and can be updated in the `targets.csv` file.
 - Snakemake works similar to make in that it only reruns parts of the analysis pipeline when an input file is changed or the output file is missing.
 After updating the `targets.csv` file you will want to remove any pipeline output files you want to replace.

-## Pipeline output QC
+## Test data
-- The `target_extraction_qc_XTACK_20200108.Rmd` file include some initial QC on the input dataset and extracted target seqeunces(specifically read length distributions).
+- The file, '/data_0/raw/test.fastq.gz', contains a suitable test dataset.
+To run the pipeline with another dataset, change the output directory (outdir) and input file (infq) in the config.yaml file.